airpartners/hepa-summer23/data_guide.md

 Roxbury:

 1. CM – Cardinal Medeiros, an elderly care [?
 Check with team] building in Roxbury.
-Unique identification by apartment number.
 2. IB – Indigo Block, an affordable housing [?
 Check with team] building in Roxbury.
-Unique identification by apartment number.
 3. RH – Individual homes in Roxbury.
-Unique identification by participant serial number (Participant # 1, 2, 3 etc.).

 East Boston: